RinzlerN26/JobZee/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A part time job-sharing and job-finding app made with Flutter framework and Firebase as Backend infrastructure
+A part time job-sharing and job-finding app made with Flutter framework and Firebase.

 ### Built With